Skip to main content Skip to search results Skip to Facets & Filters

 Biography

-Marvin Davis Bisbee graduated from Dartmouth College in 1871.
-He later studied theology at the Andover theological seminary.
+Marvin Davis Bisbee was born in Chester, Vermont, on June 21, 1845.
+After early schooling in Springfield, Vermont, and at Kimball Union Academy, he graduated from Dartmouth College in 1871.
+He later studied theology at the Andover Theological Seminary and at Chicago Theological Seminary.
 From 1874 to 1881 he preached, first in the Congregational church at Pennacook, N.H., and then in the Chapel church at Cambridgeport, Mass.
-He became editor of the Congregationalist in 1881, and remained in that position for five years, resigning to accept the chair of bibliography at Dartmouth college.
+He became editor of The Congregationalist in 1881, and remained in that position for five years, resigning to become Librarian of Dartmouth College, where he also served as Professor of Divinity (1887-1893) and Professor of Bibliography (1893-1910).
 He made frequent contributions of prose and verse to reviews, magazines, and newspapers.
 He edited a volume of verse entitled "Songs of the Pilgrims"; and also a "Bibliography of Dartmouth College and Hanover" (1894).
+In 1910, Bisbee became director of the library of the Chicago Theological Seminary.
+He died on August 28, 1913.

 Elizabeth Porter Gould letters